eduvpn/documentation/INSTALL_UPDATES.md

 which you will run the update command.
 This can be your own laptop or a VM on your laptop dedicated to this.
 This system MUST be able to access the controller and node(s) through SSH without password (public key authentication) and have _sudo_ permissions to execute the required scripts.
+This is similar to the requirement for using e.g. Ansible.

 Make sure you also install `tmux` on all machines.
-This tool is useful when the connection to your controller and node(s) is lost, e.g. due to network issues while running the update process.
+This update commands will be run in `tmux` so there is less of a problem when the connection to your controller and node(s) is lost, e.g. due to network issues while running the update process.
 We assume you are familiar with `tmux`, i.e. detach/attach from sessions.
+This knowledge is only necessary in case you actually lose the connectivity.

 On your management system, download the [vpn-maint-update-system-multi](https://git.sr.ht/~fkooman/vpn-maint-scripts/tree/main/item/bin/vpn-maint-update-system-multi)